 People turn to Soylent and Huel when they find their lives have gotten too busy to allow for proper, consistent nutrition.
 Grabbing a bottle and chugging its contents is a lot easier — and often less expensive — than cooking a meal.
 And both companies provide nutrition that makes fast food alternatives seem ill-advised.

-Taste is ultimately a subjective measure of quality for meal replacement products.
-Still, we found it necessary to grapple with it when pitting Soylent against Huel.
-And we had enough testers on hand to ensure a majority consensus for our opinion, which is a big win for Soylent.
-Our testers almost unanimously preferred the taste and texture Soylent provided over Huel's drinks.
-The big differences between the competitors come down to two factors: fiber and sweeteners.
+Taste and texture are ultimately subjective measures of quality for meal replacement products.
+Still, we found it necessary to grapple with them when pitting Soylent against Huel.
+And we had enough testers on hand to ensure a majority consensus for our opinion, which is a win for Soylent.

-Huel has some similarly straightforward flavors, but they also offer some more complex options.
+Huel has some similarly straightforward flavors, but it also offers some more complex options.

-However, Huel's website has a minimum quantity purchase on most products.
-You have to buy two boxes of their snack bars if you want to check out, for example.
-Fortunately, they let you create custom bundles to circumvent these quantity requirements.
+However, Huel's website has a minimum quantity purchase on many products.
+You have to buy two boxes of its snack bars or two bags of its drink mixes if you want to check out, for example.
+Fortunately, it lets you create custom bundles to circumvent these quantity requirements.
 But for anyone looking to try just a small amount of a single product, the up-front cost ends up being higher than it should be.

 We've put together a simple chart to show you the best available prices per meal or bar from each company's subscription savings plans, excluding products not carried by both companies.

 Both Soylent and Huel offer discount programs for specific individuals.
 Those lists differ slightly, as does how either company lets you apply them.
-With Soylent, you can only apply their discount program to one-time purchases, whereas Huel allows you to combine the discount program with savings you get when you subscribe.
-That said, Huel's list of eligible people is shorter.
+With Soylent, you can only apply its discount program to one-time purchases, whereas Huel allows you to combine the discount program with the savings you get when you subscribe.
+That said, Huel's list of eligible people doesn’t include teachers.